Updated July 14, 2023

-The Company is facing financial difficulties & has an approach for liquidation of the entity.
-It status of the equity & liquid assets available for distribution are as follows.
+The Company is facing financial difficulties & has an approach for liquidating the entity.
+The status of the equity & liquid assets available for distribution is as follows.

-Bond A & Bond B are unsubordinated bonds since they have repayment priority before equity shareholders of the entity.
-Bond C is the subordinated debt, as confirmed by features & higher interest rate.
+Bonds A & B B are unsubordinated since they have repayment priority before equity shareholders of the entity.
+Bond C is the subordinated debt, as confirmed by features & higher interest rates.

 The repayment schedule would be as follows:

-- Since sufficient funds are available, bond A & bond B are paid simultaneously.
-However, in case of insufficient funds, Bond A & Bond B would be paid on a pro-rata basis & the holders of Bond C would get nothing.
+- Since sufficient funds are available, bonds A & B are paid simultaneously.
+However, in case of insufficient funds, Bond A & B would be paid on a pro-rata basis & the holders of Bond C would get nothing.

-- The equity holders have to bear a loss of 55% of the amount invested at normal values.
+- The equity holders must bear a loss of 55% of the amount invested at normal values.

 - Thus, in any case, the subordinated bond holders get priority over equity shareholders.